Rahul-Encoded/ProxyPapi/README.md

 ## 📌 Overview

-**ProxyPapi** is a proxy API service that transparently manages rate limits for third-party APIs.
-Acting as an intermediary, it handles API key authentication, rate-limiting enforcement, and request forwarding, so developers can plug and play without stressing about request throttling.
+**ProxyPapi** is a robust proxy API service designed to transparently manage rate limits for third-party APIs.
+Acting as an intermediary, it handles API key authentication, enforces rate-limiting policies, forwards requests, and ensures response integrity.
+Developers can seamlessly integrate with ProxyPapi without worrying about request throttling or exceeding rate limits.

+ProxyPapi also provides real-time monitoring and analytics through Prometheus and Grafana integration, enabling developers to track API usage, performance, and queue statistics effectively.

 ---